 Third price increase for Forever Stamps in last 17 months

-PHILADELPHIA (CBS) -- Sending off mail through the United States Postal Service will cost you a little more starting Sunday.

-The price of Forever Stamps is rising from 60 to 63 cents.
+Starting Sunday, the price of Forever stamps will rise from 60 to 63 cents.
+The 4.2% increase was announced by the U.S. Postal Service back in October.

+This marks the third price increase of Forever stamps in the past 17 months.
+It comes amid the agency's "Delivering for America" 10-year plan, designed to create more financial stability, and avoid $160 billion in financial losses by 2030.

+Savers could purchase as many 60-cents Forever stamps as they wanted before the price increase.
+The postal service will always accept Forever stamps — hence their name — regardless of when they were purchased.

 for more features.